You are here

 Pharmacokinetics

-GOCOVRI is an extended release formulation.
+GOCOVRI is an extended-release formulation.
 The pharmacokinetics of amantadine from 68.5 mg, 137 mg, and 274 mg of GOCOVRI are dose proportional in healthy subjects.

 Absorption

 After a single dose bedtime administration of GOCOVRI, the median Tmax for plasma amantadine was around 12 hours (range 6-20 hours).
 The steady-state concentrations of GOCOVRI were achieved 4 days after the dose initiation.
-The steady-state total exposures (AUC0-tau) were 20-30% higher than after single dose, suggesting an accumulation ratio of 1.2 - 1.3.
+The steady-state total exposures (AUC0-tau) were 20-30% higher than after single dose, suggesting an accumulation ratio of 1.2-1.3.

 Effect of Food

-A single dose crossover study of GOCOVRI established the lack of effect of high-fat, highcalorie meal on plasma amantadine pharmacokinetics; additionally, administration of entire capsule contents sprinkled on applesauce also did not affect plasma amantadine pharmacokinetics.
+A single dose crossover study of GOCOVRI established the lack of effect of high-fat, high- calorie meal on plasma amantadine pharmacokinetics; additionally, administration of entire capsule contents sprinkled on applesauce also did not affect plasma amantadine pharmacokinetics.

 Distribution

-The volume of distribution determined after the intravenous administration of amantadine to 15 healthy subjects was 3 to 8 L/kg, suggesting potential extravascular distribution.
-Amantadine is approximately 67% bound to plasma proteins over a concentration range of 0.1 to 2.0 μg/mL.
+The volume of distribution determined after the intravenous administration of amantadine to healthy subjects was 3 to 8 L/kg, suggesting potential extravascular Amantadine is approximately 67% bound to plasma proteins over a concentration range of 0.1 to 2.0 µg/mL.

 Elimination